UPDATED – AUGUST 29, 2022

-Two key takeaways from O. Reg.
+Three key takeaways from O. Reg.
 228/20:

-1. Until further notice, the ESA temporary layoff deadlines are now irrelevant for COVID-19 related layoffs since March 1.
-This takes some pressure off employers and can save them from having to make severance payments.
-Some employers will also be relieved from maintaining group benefits.
-However, the government achieved this by deeming these layoffs to be an unpaid, statutory leaves of absence dubbed Infectious Disease Emergency Leave (or “IDEL”).
+1. Until July 30, 2022, the ESA temporary layoff deadlines were made irrelevant for COVID-19 related layoffs since March 1, 2020.
+This took some pressure off employers with employment contracts containing a clear right to temporarily lay off employees and saved them from having to make severance payments.
+Some employers were also relieved from maintaining group benefits.
+However, the government achieved this by deeming these layoffs to be unpaid, statutory leaves of absence dubbed Infectious Disease Emergency Leave (or “IDEL” and also known as “deemed IDEL” or “unpaid IDEL”).
 Like all leaves under the ESA, IDEL creates special rights for employees and certain obligations for employers that do not exist in a temporary layoff scenario.

 The Fine Print

-The most controversial (and potentially confusing) part of O. Reg 228/20 deals with “constructive dismissal.”
+The most controversial (and potentially confusing) part of O. Reg 228/20 dealt with “constructive dismissal.”
 It states that with some exceptions, the following does not constitute constructive dismissal if it occurred during the COVID-19 period:

 a) A temporary reduction or elimination of an employee’s hours of work by the employer for reasons related to COVID-19.